Tools and Guidance for Creating Site-Specific Numeric Water Quality Criteria for Nutrients Available

 Interaction with regulators at every step of the Nutrient Modeling Toolbox process is recommended.
 By involving regulators at project initiation, prior to model development and prior to model application, it’s possible to ascertain existing protocols for regulatory review of models, problems, QAPP requirements, and to reconcile differences between model results and regulatory frameworks.

-To help ensure the usefulness of the Toolbox, the research team’s approach included review by a Stakeholder Advisory Panel from various agencies that could ultimately benefit from its implementation.
+To help ensure the usefulness of the toolbox, the research team’s approach included review by a Stakeholder Advisory Panel from various agencies that could ultimately benefit from its implementation.
+We also engaged our own technical advisory committee.

 Stakeholder Advisory Panel: